U-KAN Makes Strong Backbone for Medical Image Segmentation and Generation: Method

 \subsubsection{Convolution Phrase}

-Each convolution block is constructed of a trio of components: a convolutional layer (Conv), a batch normalization layer (BN), and a ReLU activation function.
+Each convolution block is constructed of the components as follows: a convolutional layer (Conv), a batch normalization layer (BN), and a ReLU activation function.
 We apply a kernel size of 3x3, a stride length of 1, and a padding quantity of 1.
-The convolution blocks within the encoder integrate a max-pooling layer with a pool window dimension of 2x2, while those housed in the decoder encompass a bilinear interpolation layer to magnify the feature maps.
+The convolution blocks within the encoder integrate a max-pooling layer with a size of 2x2.
 Formally, given an image $\mX_0=\mI \in \mathbb{R}^{H_0 \times W_0 \times C_0}$, the output of each convolution block can be elaborated as:

 where $\mX_{\ell} \in \mathbb{R}^{H_\ell \times W_\ell \times C_\ell}$ represents the output feature maps at $\ell$-th layer.
 Given the configuration that there are $L$ blocks in the Convolution Phrase, the final output is derived as $\mX_{L}$.